Organic Corn Flour 5 KG Gluten-Free Natural Flour Additive-Free and Fresh

 CORN FLOUR

-Corn is the most cultivated cereal crop in the world after wheat and rice.
+Corn is the most cultivated grain crop in the world after wheat and rice.
 Although corn can be grown in almost every region of our country, it is most concentrated in the Black Sea Region.

 CORN FLOUR

-– It is used in making bread.
+– Used in bread making

-– It is used in cooking meat and fish.
+– Used in cooking meat and fish

-– It is used in making cakes and soups.
+– Used in making cakes and soups

 BENEFITS OF CORN FLOUR;

 – Corn flour helps remove toxins from the skin.
-Corn flour, which is said to eliminate toxins from the skin thanks to the various vitamins it contains, also protects the skin against harmful UV rays.
+Corn flour, which is said to remove toxins from the skin thanks to the various vitamins it contains, also protects the skin against harmful UV rays.

 -Corn flour is rich in potassium, magnesium, phosphorus, iron, folic acid and fiber.